Garton History, Family Crest & Coats of Arms

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Garstone, Garston, Garstin, Garstine and others.

-Another 47 words (3 lines of text) are included under the topic Early Garton Notables in all our PDF Extended History products and printed products wherever possible.
+Another 31 words (2 lines of text) are included under the topic Early Garton Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Garton family moved to Ireland, but this topic is not covered in this excerpt.